 Fabric and Textile Pests

-Silverfish prefer damp, dark, warm and humid places to harbor.
-Because of this they are often found in bathrooms, kitchens, roof voids, wall cavities, cupboards and bookshelves.
+Silverfish prefer damp, dark, warm and humid places to harbour.
+Because of this, they are often found in bathrooms, kitchens, roof voids, wall cavities, cupboards and bookshelves.

 Outdoors, they may be found living under the bark of trees and garden beds, under rocks, in rotten logs and among leaf litter.